art3mis69/Flask-Task-Master/README.md

 open terminal and type
 <pre>git clone  https://github.com/art3mis69/Flask-Task-Master.git</pre><br>

+## Flask-app
+Consists of Web Interface,where you can
+* Add Task
+* Update Task
+* Delete Task

 ## The development server
 run the following commands to run the app on development server:
 <pre>python app.py</pre><br>